The following astronomy courses are confirmed for 2018/19 (more will be added later):

-The next course will run on 16th March, 2018
+The next course will begin on 6th February, 2019.

 Start Stargazing: A short course for absolute beginners who want in introduction to the night sky and how to observe it.
-The next course will start on 17th January, 2018.
-Click here to find out more.
-(Opens in a new tab)
+It is run in conjunction with Moors Valley Country Park, where it runs on the same evening (7pm to 9pm) for four consecutive weeks.

 About the course leader